 The Changemaker Challenge is a pitch competition for any North Central student with idea for positive social impact - large or small.
-From initiating a project on campus or in the local community, to launching a non-profit or for-profit social venture, all ideas are welcome.
+Students can receive between $500 and $2500 to initiate a project on campus or in the local community, or to launch a non-profit or for-profit social venture - all ideas are welcome.
 In the past, students have pitched ideas to address civil rights competency, financial literacy, food deserts, recycling and waste reduction, human trafficking, and more.

 Interested in Attending?

 In addition to hearing inspiring pitches from students, the Changemaker Challenge features a keynote speaker and optional breakout sessions with former students who previously pitched in the Challenge.
-Registration link coming soon.
+REGISTER HERE.

 Keynote Speaker: Cheryl L. Dorsey